May my salary be garnished without a court proceeding?

 subject to garnishment.
 This means that these funds are exempt and you may be able to stop your creditors from taking these exempt funds from your bank account.
 However, there are some exceptions.

-For example, your Veteran benefits, Social Security, or other government benefits may be garnished to pay delinquent child support, alimony, federal taxes, or other specific kinds of debt.
+For example, your Veteran benefits, Social Security, or other government benefits may be garnished to pay federal taxes, alimony, delinquent child support, or other specific kinds of debt.

 The types of state benefits subject to garnishment and those that are exempt vary from state to state.
 You may want to contact an attorney or the consumer protection bureau in your state for more